 How Does the AIP Diet Work?

 The AIP is similar to the Paleo Diet in terms of both the foods it allows and the foods it avoids, as well as the phases that make it up.
-Many consider the Autoimmune Protocol Diet an adaptation of the Paleo Diet–through the AIP Diet is much more strict.
+There's even a diet segment referred to as the sometimes referred to as the Paleo Autoimmune Protocol.
+Many consider the Autoimmune Protocol Diet an adaptation of the Paleo Diet–though the AIP Diet is much more strict.

 The AIP Diet consists of two primary phases: the elimination phase and the reintroduction phase.